Dpatronas/CSE130/asgn2/README.md

 README httpserver

 	Overview:
-		This program is a multi threaded HTML server.
+		This program is a multi-threaded HTML server.
 		The server responds to PUT, GET, HEAD, and commands.
 		The server maintains persist connection, and store files in directory which server is run.
 		The server has minimal error handling capabilities, sending a couple status codes.